almossawi/badarguments/extras/content/posts/main/index.md

 It might also evict scores of families from their homes, then pass a missing owner property law the next year stating that all unoccupied houses are state property, to do with them what it wishes.

+It might also destroy a city's media towers and decimate its infrastructure, causing the deaths of many, and once the number of casualties comes out, counter with,

+"Casualty reports are hard to verify because those people control the media in the city."

 These are more recent examples.
 History, of course, is rife with this sort of sneaky approach.

 We'll let you vote, but you have to pass a literacy test first.
 Oh, you can't read and write (by law)?
 Shame.

 We'll let you vote, but you have to pay a poll tax.
 You can't afford it?
 Shame.

 We'll let you vote, but you have to answer a brainteaser first.
-This one came as a surprise to me, as it's reminiscent of the oppressive way coding interviews used to be conducted in the 2000s.
+An approach reminiscent of the oppressive way coding interviews used to be conducted in the 2000s.

 US history does not have a monopoly on this sort of legal subjugation of course.
 I refer to it only because it's likely to be familiar to most readers.